To view the most recent version of the MGS homepage,

 WebSightings

 The MGS WebSightings page gathers links to recent articles on fossils and minerals that appear on the web.
-Among the topics covered by recent articles: discovery of a massive dinosaur trackway in England, and evidence from the Cambrian of an arms race between a species of shelled animal and its drilling predator.
+Among the topics covered by recent articles: evidence that megalodon had a slimmer body shape than previously thought, and how an ancient amphibian taxon survived the end-Permian mass extinction.

 Calendar